marinoandrea/wikidata-entity-linking/README.md

     ./setup.sh

-WARNING: we encountered an error in the Elastic Search startup when the following command was not run in the host environment before running the setup script:
+WARNING: in the setup, we included the command to start the Elastic Search server.
+However, we encountered an error in the Elastic Search startup when the following command was not run in the host environment before running the setup script:

     sudo sysctl -w vm.max_map_count=262144